-- (a) These amounts represent discretionary employer contributions credited under the profit-sharing provisions of the Excess Savings Plan in respect to 2011 (including those credited during January 2012). - (b) Amounts reported under Aggregate Earnings in 2011 are not reported in the Summary Compensation Table.
+(a) These amounts represent discretionary employer contributions credited under the profit-sharing provisions of the Excess Savings Plan in respect to 2012 (including those credited during January 2013).

+- Amounts reported under Aggregate Earnings in 2012 are not reported in the Summary Compensation Table.
 For Mr. Kretzman, his amount represents the appreciation in market returns on his investments under the Excess Savings Plan which he made prior to December 31, 2004, when the employee contribution feature was frozen.
-See the "Pension Benefits Table" and the "Summary Compensation Table," above, for a discussion of the Pension Equalization Plan, a non-qualified, deferred compensation plan. - (c) These amounts are unfunded and represent actual account balances at year end, and do not reflect the portion of the 2011 discretionary employer contributions credited during 2012 nor the earnings thereon.
-For Mr. Kretzman, who waived his eligibility to receive profit sharing contributions, as he has a retirement benefit under his employment agreement, his amount represents amounts deferred from compensation and Company matching contributions prior to December 31, 2004, when the employee contribution feature was frozen.
+See the "Pension Benefits Table" and the "Summary Compensation Table," above, for a discussion of the Pension Equalization Plan, a non-qualified, deferred compensation plan. - (c) These amounts represent actual account balances at year end, and do not reflect the portion of the 2012 discretionary employer contributions credited during 2013, nor the earnings thereon.
+The Company has contributed funds to a rabbi trust equal to the Excess Savings Plan's liabilities.
+For Mr. Kretzman, who waived his eligibility to receive profit sharing contributions, as he has a retirement benefit under his employment agreement, his amount represents amounts deferred from compensation and Company matching contributions prior to December 31, 2004, when the employee contribution feature was frozen, plus market returns.